vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL step-by-step - Migrate EDW to Azure SQL Data Warehouse.md

     ![Screenshot of the Configure SSIS Integration Runtime tile](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/2019-06-14_12-08-10.png "Choose the Configure SSIS Integration Runtime tile and then complete for following information")

-6. On the first Integration Runtime Setup window, select the following options and then click **Next**:
+6. On the first Integration Runtime Setup window, select the following options and then select **Continue**:

     -   Name: **Azure-SSIS**